awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-performance.md

 + The `S3 HashAggregate` node indicates aggregation in the Redshift Spectrum layer for the group by clause \(`group by spectrum.sales.eventid`\)\.

 Following are ways to improve Redshift Spectrum performance:
-+ Use Parquet formatted data files\.
++ Use Apache Parquet formatted data files\.
 Parquet stores data in a columnar format, so Redshift Spectrum can eliminate unneeded columns from the scan\.
 When data is in text\-file format, Redshift Spectrum needs to scan the entire file\.
 + Use the fewest columns possible in your queries\.
 + Use multiple files to optimize for parallel processing\.
 Keep your file sizes larger than 64 MB\.
 Avoid data size skew by keeping files about the same size\.
 + Put your large fact tables in Amazon S3 and keep your frequently used, smaller dimension tables in your local Amazon Redshift database\.